-The AI IQ Leaderboard
+The AI Intelligence Leaderboard

-AI Models by IQ
+AI Models on the IQ Bell Curve

 Each model's estimated IQ plotted on a standard normal IQ distribution